 An exploration of the lives of noteworthy women in the Western tradition.
 These women will be studied both as individuals and as reflections of their cultural context.
-(Also listed as WST 240.)

 HPS 251 US Women's History (GCD) (3)

 This course examines the history of American women from pre-European settlement to present.
 Special attention is paid to the changing nature of the institutions of family, work, education and politics and the role women have played (and continue to play) in facilitating change in these arenas.